RotorHazard/RotorHazard/doc/Software Setup.md

 Install the Raspberry Pi OS, following the official instructions: https://www.raspberrypi.org/help

-The standard-recommended setup is to use a Raspberry Pi 3 or Pi 4 board, install the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) (Desktop), and configure it with a user named "pi".
+The standard-recommended setup is to use a Raspberry Pi 3, Pi 4 or Pi 5 board, install the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) (Desktop), and configure it with a user named "pi".

 Tip: Any time you intend to use a monitor (via HDMI) with the Raspberry Pi, connect it before powering up the Pi.
 Connecting the monitor after power up tends to not work (blank screen).